Homemade Chicken Sausages (in Plastic Wrap)

 Step 1:

-How to make homemade chicken sausages in food wrap?
-The main component of homemade chicken sausages, of course, will be minced chicken.
-Therefore, make sure that the minced meat or chicken fillet is fresh.
-You can use ready-made chicken minced meat, or you can make it yourself.
+How do you make homemade chicken sausages in plastic wrap?
+The main component, naturally, is ground chicken, so make sure your ground chicken or chicken fillet is fresh.
+You can use store-bought ground chicken or grind it yourself.

 Step 2:

-Cut the chicken fillet into pieces and pass it through the smallest (so the minced meat will be more tender) grate on a meat grinder.
-If you have only a medium and large grill, then scroll the minced meat twice to chop the meat as much as possible.
+Cut the chicken fillet into pieces and run it through the finest plate of a meat grinder (the finer, the more tender the result).
+If you only have a medium or coarse plate, grind it twice to break the meat down as much as possible.

 Step 3: